yachty66/api-hub/premium-ai-image-upscaler-api/documentation.md

 1. **Subscribe to a plan**: Visit our [Pricing page](https://rapidapi.com/arxivgpt-arxivgpt-default/api/premium-ai-image-upscaler-api1/pricing) on RapidAPI and choose a subscription plan that fits your needs.

-2. **Make your first API call**: Use the RapidAPI Playground to test the endpoint.
-Simply provide an image URL and an enhancement prompt to see the API in action.
+2. **Make your first API call**: Use the [code example below](#code-example) to test the endpoint.
+Simply provide an image URL and an enhancement prompt, or use the example URL from the RapidAPI page to see the API in action.

-3. **Integrate into your application**: Use the provided code snippets to integrate the API into your project.

 ## Authentication